 New Zealand is a year-round travel destination with mild temperatures, moderately high rainfall and many sunshine hours throughout the majority of the country.
 The coldest month is usually July and the warmest month is usually January or February.
 The average maximum temperature ranges from 20 - 30°C (70 - 90°F) in the summer to 10 - 15ºC (50-60°F) in the winter.
 The one thing that surprises most people about the weather here is how quickly it can change, so be prepared for this.

 It depends on your nationality.
 If you're from Australia, you don't need a visa and can stay as long as you like.
 People from countries like the USA, UK, Canada, Japan, Germany, France and Switzerland don't need a visa to visit New Zealand on holiday for up to 90 days.
-If you're from somewhere else, take a look at the New Zealand immigration site with a full list of countries that don't need visas to visit.
+Important Note: For travel from 1 October 2019 many visitors to New Zealand (including US, Candian & UK citizens) will need to apply for an online pre travel authority and pay an International Visitor Levy.
+There's more information on visas and passports for travel to New Zealand here.

 Questions about MoaTrek